shaheer4290/products-app/README.md

 php artisan migrate
 php artisan db:seed --class=ProductSeeder
 ```
+Note: You will need to make php.sh file executable

 If you want to test the application with some other data you can replace the json file present at the following location
 ```
 yourproject\src\database\data\products.json